 As mentioned in Sect.
-2, the threshold used in this study to distinguish long-track TPVs is a lifetime of approximately two weeks.
-As a preliminary check of the qualities of these TPVs, we will compare probability distribution functions of long-track TPV properties to distributions for all TPVs.
-All corresponding pairs of probability distributions are found to be statistically distinct from each other using a KS-test (Massey Jr, 1951).
-On average, long-track TPVs last for around three weeks, with a few vortices persisting for up to 90 days (Fig. 1a).
-In contrast, the average TPV in the track file remains coherent for around five days.
+2, the threshold used in this study to distinguish long-track TPVs is a lifetime of approximately 2 weeks.
+As a preliminary check of the qualities of these TPVs, we will compare probability distribution functions of longtrack TPV properties to distributions for all TPVs.
+All corresponding pairs of probability distributions are found to be statistically distinct from each other using a KS test (Massey, 1951).
+On average, long-track TPVs last for around 3 weeks, with a few vortices persisting for up to 90 d (Fig. 1a).
+In contrast, the average TPV in the track file remains coherent for around 5 d.
 Across the full TPV record, no clear seasonal pattern emerges (Fig. 1b).
 On the other hand, long-track TPVs show a clear preference towards the summer, with a peak in occurrence in June and July.
 Physically, this trend is expected as summers will tend to have lower wind shear across the Arctic and fewer features propagating from the mid-latitudes that may disrupt radiative TPV strengthening.
 As expected due to a longer period of potential development, long-lived TPVs also appear to be larger and stronger than average.
 TPV amplitudes for long-track TPVs average around 10 K, compared to 4 K for the average vortices (Fig. 1c).
-This is especially notable given the large number of summer long-track TPVs, as the relatively high shortwave radiation during these months could tend to dampen TPV amplitudes (Cavallo and Hakim, 2013).
-Average radii fall around 300 km and 400 km for all TPVs and long-track TPVs, respectively, while the respective average circulations are around 25 m2 s-1 and 50 m2 s-1 (Fig. 1d,e).
-These anomalously high circulation values are indicative of a strong attendant flow, which in turn may correspond with increased impacts on weather events like Arctic cyclones compared with smaller, shorter lived vortices.
-Long-lived TPVs tend to remain slightly further poleward on average, occurring most frequently at 75°N as opposed to 65°N for the full TPV track file (Fig. 1f).
+This is especially notable given the large number of summer longtrack TPVs, as the relatively high shortwave radiation during these months could tend to dampen TPV amplitudes (Cavallo and Hakim, 2013).
+Average radii fall around 300 km and 400 km for all TPVs and long-track TPVs, respectively, while the respective average circulations are around 25 and 50 m s-1 (Fig. 1d and e).
+These anomalously high circulation values are indicative of a strong attendant flow, which in turn may correspond with increased impacts on weather events like Arctic cyclones compared with smaller, shorterlived vortices.
+Long-lived TPVs tend to remain slightly further poleward on average, occurring most frequently at 75° N as opposed to 65° N for the full TPV track file (Fig. 1f).
 Interestingly, though, the tails of each distribution extending into the mid-latitudes match up almost exactly, indicating that while long-track TPVs may spend a greater amount of their lifetime in the high Arctic, they are about as likely as any TPV to exit the Arctic eventually.